Mission and PEOs

 "…prepare students for careers as practicing professional environmental engineers and provide them with the necessary academic fundamentals and skills essential for being successful in programs leading to advanced engineering degrees."

 To fulfill the goals expressed in the above mission statements, the EVEN program has outlined three Program Educational Objectives (PEOs).
+Primary constituents of the Texas A&M University Kingsville Environmental Engineering program include alumni and current and potential employers of program graduates.
 Within a few years of graduation, alumni of the TAMUK undergraduate EVEN program will demonstrate achievement in the following areas:

 1) Our graduates will practice in one of the areas appropriate to the interdisciplinary field of environmental engineering (water quality engineering, air quality engineering, water resource management, hazardous and solid waste management, ecological engineering, or engineering management).